zohaibmajeed/stc-emitter/API.md

 ## `emit(...args)`

 Emit the event to the client.
-Pass arguments like this: emit(event, data) or emit(data, options) or emit(event, data, options).
+Pass arguments like this: emit(event, data) or emit(data, options) or emit(event, data, options) or emit(data).

  * **Parameters:**
    * `[event]` — `string` — The event being fired.
 If this is skipped, data will be sent without an event name, client has to listen the 'message' event to recieve the data.